MitchellBennett94/PersonalPortfolio/README.md

 ##### ***Personal Portfolio***

 This website is about a personal portfolio that embodies my resume, and work history.
-Along with education skills and ersonal biography.
+Along with education skills and auto-biography.

 **Installation/ Setup instructions:**